 As much as women want to be equals, we still can’t forget that women still only earn 83% of what a man earns.
 (Women of color make significantly less) Worse, progress has plateaued for over two decades.

-Should a woman start paying for dates when she makes more money?
+Should a woman offer to pay for a date when she makes more money?
 If you make much more than him or the same as he does, should that factor into your decision to split the bill or pay for both shares of the date?

 Not really.

-The main problem here is that it’s not always best for women to decide what they want by following societal norms.
+The main problem here is that it’s not always best for a woman to decide what she wants by following societal norms.
 Will you feel like his mother if you pay?
 Is that the kind of relationship you want?
-Feelings matters more than numbers.
-Let him plan a date he can afford.
+Feelings matter more than numbers.
+Let him plan a date he can afford, so that he can easily pay.

 4- Creates a dynamic where you feel pursued and desired.

-Even when it comes to modern day dating, it’s OK to want some romance and courtship.
-Although women would like to be pursued, they’re not sure it’s OK to want that because it’s “old-fashioned.”
+When it comes to modern day dating, it’s OK to want some romance and courtship.
+Although a woman prefers to be pursued, she may not be sure it’s OK to want that because it’s “old-fashioned.”

 5- He can feel like a hero.